The MySQL server maintains a host cache in memory that contains information about clients: IP address, host name, and error information.

-error information.
-The server uses this cache for nonlocal TCP
+The server uses the host cache only for nonlocal TCP

 connections.
 It does not use the cache for TCP connections

 established using a loopback interface address (for example,